kamalu-chioma/kamalu-chioma/README.md

 <blockquote>

-- 🚀 Currently pursuing post-grad in IT at Humber College, Toronto
+- 🚀 Currently pursuing post-grad in IT @ Humber College, Toronto

 - 🎓 Bachelor's degree in Industrial Mathematics and Computer Science